Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition

-Objections that have been raised to the physical relevance of this transition include the fact that in real systems this transition could be hidden by long-range ordered phases or by long-range correlations precursors of zero-temperature ordered phases.
-The latter argument has been presented also against the interaction-driven Mott transition~\cite{Schaefer_Fate:2015}.
-It has also been argued that the Sordi transition could be an artifact of CDMFT on a small 2$\times$2 cluster that overemphasizes singlet correlations.
-Here we study the Sordi transition on the triangular lattice that geometrically forbids long-range magnetic correlations until very low temperature, in particular for the range of interactions strengths of interest to us $8.5 \leq U/t \leq 10.54$~\cite{wietek_mott_2021,morita_nonmagnetic_2002, kyung:2006, sahebsara_hubbard_2008, laubachPhaseDiagramHubbard2015a, Misumi_Mott_triangular:2017, Tocchio_backflow_Mott:2008, Yoshioka_triangular:2009, yang_effective_2010, szasz_chiral_2020, chenQuantumSpinLiquid2022}.
-We also find a strong coupling PG phase in the triangular lattice away from half-filling.
-We achieve two broad goals.
+Objections that have been raised to the physical relevance of the Sordi transition include the fact that in real systems, this transition could be hidden by long-range ordered phases or by long-range correlations precursors of zero-temperature ordered phases.
+The latter argument has also been presented against the interaction-driven Mott transition~\cite{Schaefer_Fate:2015}.
+It has also been argued that the Sordi transition could be an artifact of CDMFT on a small 2$\times$2 square cluster, as it overemphasizes singlet correlations.